jjingofarouk/kampalafix/README.md

-Here’s a polished and professional README.md for KampalaFix:

 # KampalaFix

 **KampalaFix** is your home service hub, connecting you with trusted electricians, plumbers, cleaners, and carpenters in Kampala.
 Book services by location and availability, with features like real-time chat, ratings, payments, and calendar syncing — all built to impress and scale.